realXtend/tundra-urho3d/README.md

 ### Windows, targeting Windows

 1. Open up the Visual Studio (x64 Win64) Command Prompt which is required in order to have the required build tools and several other utilities in your PATH.
-2. Navigate to `<Tundra-urho3d>\tools\Windows\VS<VersionNumber>\`
+2. Navigate to `<Tundra-Urho3D>\tools\Windows\VS<VersionNumber>\`
 3. Run `BuildDeps_<BuildType>`, or `BuildDepsX64_<BuildType>` (if wanting to do a 64-bit build).
 RelWithDebInfo is recommended for the common development work, but you probably want to have the Debug builds available too.
    The build script will print information what you need in order to proceed, follow the instructions carefully.
 You can abort the script with Ctrl+C at this point and setup your environment.
 4. After the script has completed, the dependencies can be found `deps-vs<VersionNumber>-<TargetArchitecture>\`.
 The needed runtime libraries are automatically copied to `bin\`.
-5. Now run CMake batch script corresponding to your desired build configration.
-This script will set up the needed build environment variables for CMake and invoke CMake to generate a tundra-urho3d.sln solution into the `<Tundra-urho3d>\build-vs<VersionNumber>-<TargetArchitecture>` subdirectory.
+5. Now run CMake batch script corresponding to your desired build configuration.
+This script will set up the needed build environment variables for CMake and invoke CMake to generate a tundra-urho3d.sln solution into the `<Tundra-Urho3D>\build-vs<VersionNumber>-<TargetArchitecture>` subdirectory.
-6. Build Tundra-urho3d using the solution file.
+6. Build Tundra-Urho3D using the solution file that can be found from `<Tundra-Urho3D>\build-vs<VersionNumber>-<TargetArchitecture>\`

 When building with the Windows 8 SDK, copy d3dcompiler_46.dll `from C:\Program Files (x86)\Windows Kits\8.0\bin\<x86|x64>`
 to `bin` directory so that the executables will run correctly.